ipunkt/rancherize/app/Blueprint/README.md

 	$configuration->set("example-var", $questionHelper->ask($question));

 #### Helper
-A number of helper are available to allow you to focus on what to initialize rather than how to do it.
+A helper is available to allow you to focus on what to initialize rather than how to do it.

 - `Rancherize\Configuration\Services\ConfigurationInitializer` Will only set a given value in the configuration if it is not yet present.
 It will also inform the user about it based on the output verbosity